takahiro-hirofuchi/takahiro-hirofuchi.github.io/cv.md

 Key achievements:

-- Investigation on the impact of earthquakes on IT infrastracture
+- Investigation on the impact of earthquakes on IT infrastructure
 - Disaster mitigation techniques enabled by virtualization technology
 - Automatic session control for rapid virtual cluster evacuation over WAN